AryanT-1000/CTF-Writups/Sighunt-THM/Sighunt.md

   <img src='./Images/ransom_challenge.png'>
 </p>

-here is the edited/polished version of all the rules mentioned till now with the false positive and mitre attack tatics defined: <a href="./Sighunt.yml"> Sighunt.yml </a>
+here is the edited/polished version of all the rules mentioned till now with the false positive and mitre attack tactics defined: <a href="./Sighunt.yml"> Sighunt.yml </a>

 ---